Katie Couric Objectifies Trans People: ‘Your Private Parts Are Different Now?’

 Katie Couric Asked Carmen Carrera The Wrong Questions

-Ms. Couric began her exploration of the transgender person’s experience in 2014, when Carmen visited her talk show, Katie, and, as The Daily Beast reports, learned through an awkward experience that some topics are still very difficult to discuss.
+Ms. Couric began her exploration of the transgender person’s experience in 2014 when Carmen visited her talk show Katie.
+And, as The Daily Beast reports, she learned through an awkward experience that some topics are still very difficult to discuss.
 During the interview, Couric asked Ms. Carrera about transitioning from male to female, showing special interest in the surgeries and physical procedures involved.

 “Was the whole process painful, physically, for you,” asked Couric.
 “Your private parts are different now, aren’t they?”

 Carrera wasn’t Katie’s only guest.
-Laverne Cox, star of the Netflix hit, Orange is the New Black, and a trans person herself, was next to appear on the talk show and took the opportunity to tell Couric that asking about the surgery objectified Carrera.
+Laverne Cox, star of the Netflix hit Orange is the New Black and a trans person herself, was next to appear on the talk show and took the opportunity to tell Couric that asking about the surgery objectified Carrera.
 Cox added that dwelling on that aspect negates the hardships transgender people go through in their daily lives.

 By the next day, the media had taken the reigns from Cox, calling out Ms. Couric for her “invasive” and “really offensive” questions about her transgender guests.